1 Trusted Fire Watch Guard Services

-If you're a property owner, and your building's fire alarm system and/or a water-based fire protection system is inoperational, you are required by State law, and local ordinance, to implement a fire watch.
-Fast Fire Watch Guards, is a fire watch security company, run by retired firefighters, so we know fire protection; and we know how to help.
-We offer long, and short term fire watch patrol services, to clients who are being threatened with shut downs and fines.
-We care about your safety, and we'll do whatever it takes to make sure you have the 24 hour fire watch services that you need, at the best rates.
-Avoid fines and business shut down, and hire the #1 Rated Fire Watch Company in the US.
-We have a fire watch guard near you.
+If you're a property owner, and your building's fire alarm system and/or a water-based fire protection system is not operating, you are required by NFPA, and local ordinance, to hire a fire watch guard.
+The Fast Fire Watch Co., is a fire watch services company, run by retired firefighters, so we know about life safety; and we know how to help.
+We offer long, and temporary fire watch security, to clients who are being threatened with shut downs, and fines.
+We care about your safety, and we'll do whatever it takes to make sure you have the 24 hour watch that you need, at the best rates.
+Avoid fines and business shut down, and hire the #1 rated fire watch guard service in the USA.
+We have a fire watch patrol near you.
 Call us now for a FREE ESTIMATE.